 Money is, for most of us finite, and that means there is only a certain amount to go around when it comes to running and maintaining our homes.
 Of course, that can make things tricky, especially if you want to do any renovations, decoration work, or wish to invest in some new home furnishings, because these things aren’t free.
 Luckily, there are some tactics you can use to reduce the cost of running your home, so you have more money left over for the fun things in life.
 In fact, all you need to do is read on to find out what they are.

 What do you do when you or your family members have clothes that no longer fit, or are too old to be worn?
 Throw them away?
 Well, if that is the case, it’s time to stop, because what you’re actually doing is chucking money in the bin!

 Of course, I don’t actually mean that in their current state your old, laddered tights and ripped jeans are worth much, although you can donate them to charity.
-They can also be used around the home in place of other items like dusters, wash clothes, dust sheet and even as towels for your pets.
-After all, you have to pay money to buy such things, and you won’t need to do this is you use old cut up clothes instead.
+They can also be used around the home in place of other items like dusters, wash clothes, dust sheets,s and even as towels for your pets.
+After all, you have to pay money to buy such things, and you won’t need to do this if you use old cut up clothes instead.

-In fact, one the smartest way of doing this is to find some cotton items and cut them into 20 cm squares.
+In fact, one of the smartest way of doing this is to find some cotton items and cut them into 20 cm squares.
 Then find a large glass jar and fill it with a homemade cleaning and anti bacterial solution, something you can find out more about in the last section of this post.

 Then you will have nearly free reusable antibacterial wipes for your kitchen and bathroom.
-In fact, not only will these not cost you as much as the disposable ones that you buy it packages from the supermarket, but they are also way better for the environment as well.
+In fact, not only will these not cost you as much as the disposable ones that you buy in packages from the supermarket, but they are also way better for the environment as well.

 Cut your heating bills